-November 1, 1950 -- an unseasonably hot afternoon in sleepy Washington, D.C.
-At 2:00 P.M. at his temporary residence in Blair House, President Harry Truman takes a nap.
-At 2:20 P.M., two Puerto Rican natives approach from different directions.
+It begins on November 1, 1950, an unseasonably hot afternoon in the sleepy capital.
+At 2:00 P.M. in his temporary residence at Blair House, the president of the United States takes a nap.
+At 2:20 P.M., two men approach Blair House from different directions.
 Oscar Collazo, a respected metal polisher and family man, and Griselio Torresola, an unemployed salesman, don’t look dangerous, not in their new suits and hats, not in their calm, purposeful demeanor, not in their slow, unexcited approach.
-What the three White House policemen and one Secret Service agent guarding the president cannot guess is that under each man's coat is a 9mm German automatic pistol and in each head, a dream of assassin's glory.
+What the three White House policemen and one Secret Service agent cannot guess is that under each man's coat is a 9mm automatic pistol and in each head, a dream of assassin's glory.

 At point-blank range, Collazo and then Torresola draw and fire and move toward the president of the United States.

 Hunter and Bainbridge tell the story of that November day with narrative power and careful attention to detail.
 They are the first to report on the inner workings of this conspiracy; they examine the forces that led the perpetrators to conceive the plot.
 The authors also tell the story of the men themselves, from their youth and the worlds in which they grew up to the women they loved and who loved them to the moment the gunfire erupted.
 Their telling commemorates heroism—the quiet commitment to duty that in some moments of crisis sees some people through an ordeal, even at the expense of their lives.